Axel Piesold: Youth career

 Piesold began his youth career in the youth academy of Tottenham Hotspur.
 He was released by Spurs in 2022 and went on to join local non-league side Dunstable Town.
 He would then at the start of 2023 join the academy of Luton Town.

 Career

 Luton Town

 At the beginning of the 2023–24 Piesold made his first appearance on the bench for Luton in an FA Cup match vs Grimsby Town.
-Piesold would go on to appear on the bench 9 times in the Premier League that season, however he never made a senior appearance for Luton.
+Piesold went on to appear on the bench 9 times in the Premier League that season, however he never made a senior appearance for Luton.

 Cliftonville (loan)

 On 7 August 2024 it was announced that Piesold had joined NIFL Premiership side Cliftonville.
 Piesold made his debut on 11 August against Portadown.
 Piesold scored his first goal for Cliftonville against Banbridge Rangers in the Irish Cup.
-Piesold would help Cliftonville win the Irish League Cup and qualify for the UEFA Conference League during his season at the club.
+Piesold helped Cliftonville win the 2024–25 Irish League Cup and qualify for the UEFA Conference League during his season at the club.